Mao people (India): Mao in Naga tradition

 Although the ancestors of the ethnic group at one point of time, come and lived at Makhel and the surrounding areas, population increase must have made them to push outwards to find new habitations.
 In popular folklore, before departing, they converged at the foot of a wild pear tree, which is believed to be the sacred pear tree standing at Shajouba, about a kilometer away from Makhel, and made a pact to come together one day.

-The ethnic groups that went northwards such as the Angamis, the Chakhesangs, the Rengmas, the Lothas and the Semas mention Khezhakenoma also as a place where they had once lived.
+The ethnic groups that went northwards such as the Angamis, the Chakhesangs, the Rengmas, the Lothas and the Sümis mention Khezhakenoma also as a place where they had once lived.
 The rest of the groups such as the Mao Naga, the Poumais, the Marams, the Thangals and the Zeliangrongs, who moved westward, eastward and southward, do not have knowledge or mention of the place in their folklore.
 It is quite probable that the northern ethnic group, when they dispersed from Makhel, took the Khezhakenoma route and lived there for a period of time.

 The second major wave of migration can be adduced from the folklores narrated by the Aos, some of the Konyaks, and a section of the Chang people.
 The Aos in their folklore narrate how they emerged from stones called Lungterok (meaning six stones in Ao language) at Chongliyimti which is in the present Sangtam area.
 Collectively claimed as the Chongliyimti clan, they are widely spread in different areas in the northern side of the Naga country.

 These waves of migration are believed to be the tail-end of a long migration of a much larger group which started from the confluence of Mongolia and China and spread out over south-east Asia, Tibet and the north-eastern part of South Asia in prehistoric times.